Google Cloud Load Balancers

 A backend service:

-gcloud compute backend-services create my-gloo-edge-https-backend-service \
+gcloud compute backend-services create my-gloo-gateway-https-backend-service \

 --protocol=HTTP \

---health-checks my-gloo-edge-https-health-check \
+--health-checks my-gloo-gateway-https-health-check \

 --global